baltimoreheritage/civil-rights-heritage/confederate-memory.md

 Further, those who claim that art should be separate from politics find little support in the reception of these monuments in the 19th and 20th centuries where the politics of public memory shaped the forms and figures themselves.
 Historian Kirk Savage in _Standing Soldiers, Kneeling Slaves_ notes:

 > The aesthetic problems of commemorative sculpture cannot be separated from the more obviously political pressures inherent in this public medium.
 The dividing line between the aesthetic and the political is in fact difficult to define since the generic characteristics of heroic sculpture themselves carry profoundly political significance.
-The whole notion of history as a tale of great men is made palpably glorious in the statues of heroes; that glory works to marginalize cultural constructions of the past that might represent other groups and other categories of historical experience.[^6]
+The whole notion of history as a tale of great men is made palpably glorious in the statues of heroes; that glory works to marginalize cultural constructions of the past that might represent other groups and other categories of historical experience.[^7]

 Historians and journalists have articulated the connection between the symbolic meaning of monuments (or flags or songs) and their political purpose.
-Ta-Nehisi Coates’ recent piece - [What This Cruel War Was Over](http://www.theatlantic.com/politics/archive/2015/06/what-this-cruel-war-was-over/396482/) - shows how Confederate leaders expressed the connection between white supremacy and the Confederate cause:
+Ta-Nehisi Coates’ 2015 post—[What This Cruel War Was Over](http://www.theatlantic.com/politics/archive/2015/06/what-this-cruel-war-was-over/396482/)—shows how Confederate leaders expressed the connection between white supremacy and the Confederate cause:

 > The Confederate flag is directly tied to the Confederate cause, and the Confederate cause was white supremacy.
 This claim is not the result of revisionism.
 It does not require reading between the lines.
 It is the plain meaning of the words of those who bore the Confederate flag across history.
 These words must never be forgotten.